MDhewei/protiler/README.md

 #### Required arguments:

-- -l/--gene_list:
+- -i/--gene_list:

-     A list of candidate genes you wish to predict HS regions. eg: CREBBP,FAM122A,AURKB
+     A list of candidate genes for which you want to predict HS regions. eg: CREBBP,FAM122A,AURKB

 #### Optional arguments: